jtl-scx/dev-guide/Guide/Channel-API.md

 }
 ```

-Using Sections / Sub-Sections to organize attribute in logical groups.
+Using Sections / Sub-Sections to organize attributes into logical groups.

 ![](scx_attributes_003.png)